kunaldhamma/terraform-digital-ocean/README.md

   * Chaos Dashboard: a Web UI for managing, designing, monitoring Chaos Experiments; under development.

 Example Hypothesis
-* Given an application is running in active/active mode on Kubernetes
+* Given an application is highly available on Kubernetes
 * When there is a Kubernetes pod outage
 * Then there is no impact on application functionality